MaterializeInc/materialize/doc/developer/design/20210707_qgm_sql_high_level_representation.md

 #### Name resolution of `GROUP BY` queries

-Symbols in the `GROUP BY` clause will be resolved as well against the `NameResoltionContext` representing the scope exposed by the `FROM` clause, but then lifted through the projection of the `Select` box representing the join that feeds the `Grouping` box created for the `GROUP BY` clause.
+Symbols in the `GROUP BY` clause will be resolved as well against the `NameResolutionContext` representing the scope exposed by the `FROM` clause, but then lifted through the projection of the `Select` box representing the join that feeds the `Grouping` box created for the `GROUP BY` clause.

-Symbols in the `HAVING` clause and in the projection of the `GROUP BY` are also resolved against the `NameResoltionContext` of the `FROM` clause, but then lifted twice: once through the `Select` box representing the join that feeds the `Grouping` box and then through the `Grouping` box itself (since the projection of a `GROUP BY` and the predicates in the `HAVING` clause belong in `Select` box on top of the `Grouping` box).
+Symbols in the `HAVING` clause and in the projection of the `GROUP BY` are also resolved against the `NameResolutionContext` of the `FROM` clause, but then lifted twice: once through the `Select` box representing the join that feeds the `Grouping` box and then through the `Grouping` box itself (since the projection of a `GROUP BY` and the predicates in the `HAVING` clause belong in `Select` box on top of the `Grouping` box).